DerRheingold/motorized-IKEA-Skarsta/README.md

 Links to the shops are no ads, just to the parts I ordered and made some good experience with.

 ## The setup
 Cut the crank apart if you want to, or use another 6mm allen wrench that you can get to fit.
-Note that you'll have to do some metal-work on the 6mm allen wrench to make it fit into the motor shaft coupling
+I recommend using a 7mm shaft coupling for easiest fit.

 ## The wiring
 ![Wiring for the Ikea Skarsta project](https://github.com/DerRheingold/motorized-IKEA-Skarsta/blob/main/wiring/MotorControlWithSonar.jpg)